TravonteW/Theo/README.md

 - Do not commit secrets.
 This repo now ignores `.env` and `.streamlit/secrets.toml`.
 - In Streamlit Cloud, set `OPENAI_API_KEY` in the app's Secrets (Advanced settings) or create a local `.streamlit/secrets.toml` during development.
+- This app also requires retrieval artifacts (`index.faiss` and `citations.json`).
+If you don't commit them to the repo, host them externally and provide a download URL via Secrets.
   Example secrets:
   ```toml
   OPENAI_API_KEY = "your-api-key"